Next Start

 On smaller boats, you will typically find a tilt mechanism that makes it possible to lift the engine out of the water.
 On larger outboards, and some smaller ones, there is an electric motor that lifts the engine up and down with the simple press of a button.

-In a nutshell, the mid-section connects the powerhead and lower unit and is what attaches the motor to the boat.
+In a nutshell, the midsection connects the powerhead and lower unit and is what attaches the motor to the boat.

-Similar to the powerhead, the outboard lower unit has a lot of moving parts.
+Like the powerhead, the outboard lower unit has a lot of moving parts.

 outboard-motor-image-01